siteworxpro/new-hire-test/README.md

 Styles are found in `src/scss/styles.scss`.
 Any changes to this file will require you to rebuild using `npm run development` or `npm run watch`

+### Vuetify
+This project uses a component based css framework called vuetify.
+You can find all of the component documentation [here](https://vuetifyjs.com/en/components/api-explorer)

 Icons are provided through fontawesome.
-You can see the entire icon set at [https://fontawesome.com/icons](https://fontawesome.com/icons)
+You can see the complete icon set at [https://fontawesome.com/icons](https://fontawesome.com/icons)

+## Tasks

+1. Change the green